flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 usable object.
 This information may not be available until a number of libraries (FleCSI, Legion, MPI, and the like) have initialized and perhaps synchronized across a distributed system.
-To allow the lifetime of these objects to be controlled properly, FleCSI imposes a particular means of instantiating a specialization based on what it calls *slots*.
+To conveniently defer construction of these objects, FleCSI supplies a ``ptr`` type.
-The (topology) *slot* that will be used within FLAXPY's `Actions`_ are defined within the control policy (discussed next).
+The topology pointer that will be used within FLAXPY's `Actions`_ is defined within the control policy (discussed next).

 Control flow
 ++++++++++++